nicnocquee/Timezones-Property-List/README.md

 Timezones-Property-List
 =======================

 Property List (plist) files that contain mapping from city names to timezones for use in iOS or Mac application.
+Number of entries: 626.

 There are two files you can use: